sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | Production Code | yes         | yes          | no         |
 +-----------------+-------------+--------------+------------+

-The ``CodeCoverageIgnore`` attribute can be used to to :ref:`ignore <code-coverage.ignoring-code-blocks>` a class or method for code coverage.
+The ``CodeCoverageIgnore`` attribute can be used in production code to to :ref:`ignore <code-coverage.ignoring-code-blocks>` a class or method for code coverage.

+.. admonition:: Warning

+   Using this attribute in production code may lead to problems when the code production code uses the Reflection API to instantiate attributes it is not responsible for, for instance PHPUnit's.

 Data Provider
 =============